siyuan-note/user-guide-en_US/Backup and Sync/1 Data Backup.md

 * {: id="20210403161405-ga24lin"}The files updated in these 10 minutes will be automatically backed up every 10 minutes.
 The interval time can be adjusted through `Settings - Editor - Automatic Backup Interval`
   {: id="20210403161405-smgi238" updated="20210403161422"}
 * {: id="20210403161405-jfwtda6"}The delete operation is backed up instantly, and the deleted file will be backed up every time it is deleted.
-This function can be turned on or off through `Settings - File Tree - Backup when deleting files`
+This function can be turned on or off through `Settings - Doc Tree - Backup when deleting files`
   {: id="20210403161405-4nq1ty0" updated="20210403161433"}
 * {: id="20210403161405-779d0l1"}All backup data are saved in the notebook `.siyuan/backup/` folder
   {: id="20210403161405-j0yh89n"}